ms-iot/ROSOnWindows/docs/Porting/Cookbook.md

 endif()
 ```

-> NOTE: Boost 1.66 in the Melodic requires CMAKE_CSS_STANDARD 11
+> NOTE: Boost 1.66 in the Melodic requires CMAKE_CXX_STANDARD 11

 ### `__attribute____`
 `__attribute__` is not suppported with Microsoft compilers.
 You can use a macro replacement or use a cross platform convention.